t4d-live-events/javascript-tips-and-tricks/episode-001/README.md

 ### Run the Project

-To run the code, simple open the `index.html` file in your web browser.
+To run the code, open the `index.html` file in your web browser.

+-- OR --

-To load the web page from a web server, install [Node.js](https://nodejs.org), then run the following command from the folder where `index.html` is located.
+To load the web page from a web server, install [Node.js](https://nodejs.org), then open a terminal windows, and run the following command from the folder where `index.html` is located.

 ```bash
 npx serve .